FloranDev2/ItB-WotP/README.md

 ### v2.1.X

 #### 2:
-- Added an option to switch between M6 Gun's FMW and Two Click versions.
+- Fixed "Who's a good boiii?" and "Ground Zero" kill detection (especially for the Pe8)
-- [TODO] Added an option to choose between old and new FAB-5000 reload logic
+- Added an option to choose between old and new FAB-5000 reload logic (+ tutorial tips for old version)
-- [TODO] Added a piercing armor weapon's mark for the M10T Howitzer
+- Added a piercing armor weapon's mark for the M10T Howitzer (+ option to disable it)
+- Added an option to switch between M6 Gun's FMW and Two Click versions. (disabled due to a bug)

 #### 1:
 - Imported updated FMW version (8.3 -> 8.4.1)